Saul-Mirone/saul-mirone.github.io/content/blog/a-complete-guide-to-typescript-decorator/index.md

 4. Accessor Decorators
 5. Parameter Decorators

-We can take a quick overview for all the 5 decorators:
+Here's a quick example class that includes all 5 decorators:

 ```typescript
 @classDecorator